unicef/publicgoods-toolkit/adoptability.md

   until after the vulnerability is fixed and a new release of the product has been made.
 (This means that such reports are not normal, publicly-posted bug tickets -- a rare exception to the rule that information in an open source project is all publicly visible.)
 A good example of a [clearly documented process is from the Fedora Project](https://fedoraproject.org/wiki/Security_Bugs), whose Fedora Linux is part of the DPG Resources collection.
+[Security vulnerability reporting]((https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=91554327) is usaully a very straightforward process, as the Finerac financial services DP.

   **KEY RECOMMENDATION**: Look at the project's web site or documentation to see what it says about reporting security vulnerabilities, and, if